mitchell-rl/Shortcut/README.md

 # Update instructions

-0. Open chrome://extensions/
+1. Open chrome://extensions/
-1. Click "Update" at the top-left of the screen to update to the latest published version
+2. Click "Update" at the top-left of the screen to update to the latest published version

+# How to use

+1. Make sure to add a .myshopify.com address to the "Storefront URL" input on our Zendesk form.
+2. Click the 🔎 icon that shows up next to the URL to login to the respective shop!